Medical expert of the article

 Who to contact?

-The goal of treatment of postmenopausal osteoporosis is the blockade of bone resorption processes and the activation of bone remodeling processes.
+The goal of treatment of postmenopausal osteoporosis is to block bone resorption processes and activate bone remodeling (formation) processes.

-When osteoporosis is recommended to lead an active, healthy lifestyle with moderate physical exertion.
-Especially it is necessary to avoid sudden movements, falls and lifting of weights.
+With osteoporosis, it is recommended to lead an active, healthy lifestyle with moderate physical activity.
+It is especially necessary to avoid sudden movements, falls and lifting heavy objects.

-In the diet should include foods high in calcium (fish, seafood, milk), as well as exclude alcohol, coffee and quit smoking.
+The diet should include foods high in calcium (fish, seafood, milk), and also exclude alcohol, coffee, and quit smoking.

 Drug therapy for postmenopausal osteoporosis

 In postmenopausal osteoporosis, pathogenetic systemic hormone replacement therapy is performed.
-Also used drugs of other groups.
+Drugs from other groups are also used.

-- Calcitonin 50 IU subcutaneously or intramuscularly after 1 day or 50 IU intranasally 2 times a day, course from 3 weeks to 3 months with minimal symptoms of osteoporosis or as maintenance therapy.
-In severe osteoporosis and vertebral fractures, it is recommended to increase the dosage to 100 IU per day subcutaneously or intramuscularly once a day for 1 week, then 50 IU daily or every other day for 2-3 weeks.
+- Calcitonin 50 IU subcutaneously or intramuscularly every other day or 50 IU intranasally 2 times a day, course from 3 weeks to 3 months with minimal symptoms of osteoporosis or as maintenance therapy.
+In case of severe osteoporosis and vertebral fractures, it is recommended to increase the dosage to 100 IU per day subcutaneously or intramuscularly 1 time per day for 1 week, then 50 IU daily or every other day for 2-3 weeks.

-- Bisphosphonates (etidronic acid) at 5-7 mg / kg body weight for 2 weeks every 3 months.
+- Bisphosphonates (etidronic acid) 5–7 mg/kg body weight for 2 weeks every 3 months.

-- Alendronic acid 1 capsule 1 time per week.
+- Alendronic acid 1 capsule once a week.

-- Calcium carbonate (1000 mg) in combination with colcalciferol (800 IU).
-The drug is indicated both for prevention of osteoporosis and fractures, and for complex therapy of osteoporosis in combination with calcitonin ylm bisphosphonate.
-The intake of calcium carbonate with cholecalciferol is indicated for life.
+- Calcium carbonate (1000 mg) in combination with cholecalciferol (800 IU).
+The drug is indicated both for the prevention of osteoporosis and fractures, and for the complex therapy of osteoporosis in combination with calcitonin or bisphosphonate.
+Taking calcium carbonate with cholecalciferol is indicated for life.

-- Tamoxifen or raloxifene 1 tablet once a day for no more than 5 years is usually prescribed for breast cancer and osteoporosis.
-The drugs do not have an antiestrogenic effect, but they have an estrogen-like effect on the bone tissue, which increases the BMD.
+- Tamoxifen or raloxifene, 1 tablet once a day for no more than 5 years, is usually prescribed for breast cancer and osteoporosis.
+The drugs do not have an antiestrogenic property, but have an estrogen-like effect on bone tissue, resulting in an increase in BMD.

 Surgical treatment of postmenopausal osteoporosis